hashicorp/terraform-website/content/source/docs/enterprise/private/vmware-setup-guide.html.md

 The following table provides high-level server recommendations as a guideline.
 Please note, thick provision, lazy zeroed storage is preferred.
-Thin provisioned is only recommended if you are using an external postgres database as well as an external vault server.
+Thin provisioned is only recommended if you are using an external PostgreSQL database as well as an external vault server.
 Using thin provisioned disks when using the internal database or vault may result in serious performance issues.